 First Peyote Bracelet with First Lampword Bead Bought

 My first magazine article appeared in Issue 4 of Bead-patterns.com The Magazine.
-One of my tutorials will be published as part of a beading calendar for 2007, and another for a 2008 calendar.
+One of my tutorials was published as part of a beading calendar for 2007, and another for a 2008 calendar.
+The 2009 Bead A Day calendar has two patterns published in it, and the 2010 calendar has several.
 One of the watches I designed appeared in a C&GG catalog, and a bead crochet necklace was featured in Bead Babe's May 2006 Brag Page.
+Several other pieces have been on Bead Babe's brag pages, and in November 2008, Bead Babe spotlighted my work.
 Bead-patterns.com recognized my work as a designer in May 2006, naming me Designer of the Month.

 I hope you enjoy my website and my work!